By SAWYER POLLITT

-This line ends the Shahnameh, the Persian Book of Kings, an epic poem which has captured the hearts and minds of readers across the world with a blend of sacred history and legend.
+This line ends the Shahnameh, the Persian Book of Kings, an epic poem that has captured the hearts and minds of readers across the world with its blend of sacred history and legend.
 In the centuries since its inception, the Shahnameh has become the backbone of Iranian literary and cultural canon.
-Even today this national epic, on par with the Iliad and the Odyssey, inspires artists and poets alike from Tehran all the way to UMass Dartmouth.
+Even today this national epic, on par with the Iliad and the Odyssey, inspires artists and poets alike from Tehran all the way to North Dartmouth.

-Walking into the gallery, one can see that this show is designed with a purpose.
+Entering the gallery, it is clear that this show is designed with a purpose.
 Jagged and off-kilter geometric shapes painted on the walls of the space break-up the stark white surfaces normally found in an art gallery.
-A quiet stream of water is heard from a video installation in the back room, and it is almost as if one has left UMass Dartmouth and entered a space all its own.
+A quiet stream of water can heard from a video installation in the back room, and it is almost as if one has left UMass Dartmouth and entered a space all its own.

-Throughout the exhibit, perspectives of Iran and the greater Persian region are displayed through mixed media, paintings, prints, photographs, sculpture, and video works.
-These all work together to tell the history of Iran to an audience who’s only exposure may be the very room they’re standing in.
+Throughout the exhibit, perspectives of Iran and the greater Persian region are displayed through mixed media, paintings, prints, photographs, sculpture and video works.
+These mediums cooperate to tell the history of Iran to an audience who’s only exposure to this ancient land may be this very room.

 However, it is important to note the piece chosen as the logo of the show.
-Painted by artist Mojtaba Tabatabaei, this work depicts the democratically elected leader of Iran Prime Minister Mohammad Mosaddegh with his face blurred and his mouth obscured by a rose.
-This represents the coup d’état engineered by the British MI6 and American CIA in 1953 that affected the future trajectory for the nation of Iran.
+Painted by artist Mojtaba Tabatabaei, this work depicts the first democratically elected leader of Iran, Prime Minister Mohammad Mosaddegh, with his face blurred and his mouth obscured by a rose.
+This deliberate obfuscation represents the coup d’état engineered by the British MI6 and American CIA in 1953 that forever changed the future trajectory of Iran.

 This painting is placed on the only “ruined” wall of the exhibit with broken brick and crumbling mortar.
-Which is, as explained by Karimi, a callback to 19th century orientalism.
-A style that depicts the Middle East as a land forgotten by time, exotic and dangerous.
+Which is, according to Karimi, a callback to 19th century orientalism.
+A style that depicts the Middle East as a land forgotten by time – exotic and dangerous.
 This intentionally contradicts with the message of the show, celebrating the diversity of Iranian culture and art through the centuries.

 And this exhibit certainly does display century’s worth of art.
-Through working with curator Hamed Noori and Ars Libri Ltd. the university was able to acquire two examples of illuminated manuscripts dating from the 16th century.
+Through working with curator Hamed Noori and Ars Libri Ltd., UMass Dartmouth acquired two examples of illuminated manuscripts dating from the 16th century.
 These beautiful miniatures along with other priceless artifacts act as a historical cornerstone which supports the contemporary art displayed alongside it in the show.

 Cynthia Raposa (Art History, 2021) was the student entrusted to assist with the handling and transportation of these artifacts.
-She worked directly with artists to bring the pieces from storage in Boston and in private collections to UMass Dartmouth to be displayed.
+She worked directly with artists to bring the pieces from storage in Boston to UMass Dartmouth for display.

-Raposa, who worked closely with Karimi, was also able to share valuable and eloquent insight about the show and Karimi’s process when designing it.
-“I learned to just stand and listen” said Raposa.
-She went on to explain that it was clear that Dr. Karimi had a vision and was meticulous in ensuring its realization.
+“I learned to just stand and listen,” said Raposa, who spent hours in the gallery working with Karimi to bring the exhibit to life.
+She went on to explain that it was clear that Karimi had a vision and was meticulous in ensuring its realization.

-Grechel Rosado (Illustration/Printmaking, 2020) was drawn to the class because of its ties to her own capstone research concerning Puerto Rico’s social and economic crises.
-She found that the issues surrounding Iran and the Middle East gave insight into her own work, as well allowed her to expand her view of the world to a region often misunderstood by Americans.
+Grechel Rosado (Illustration/Printmaking, 2020) was another student who had a hand in making this exhibit a reality.
+She was drawn to this project because of its ties to her own capstone research on Puerto Rico’s social and economic crises.
+She found that the issues surrounding Iran and the Middle East gave insight into her own work, and allowed her to expand her view of the world to a region often misunderstood by Americans.

 Contemporary Iranian Art & The Historical Imagination is on display until April 1, 2020.
-This reviewer cannot express enough how impactful and important this show is.
-I recommend that everyone with even the slightest interest in Iranian art contemporary or otherwise, should check out this wonderful exhibit.
 Just as Ferdowsi wrote at the end of the Shahnameh, the history of the Persian region will be remembered, in this case through artwork that continues to be made to this day.